knoup/xviii/README.md

-***This is very old and amateur code.
-This project has served its educational purpose for me and I have moved on from it. ***
+## **__NOTE: This is very old and amateur code.
+This project has served its educational purpose for me and I have moved on from it.
+It only remains here for archival purposes.__**

 Inspired by, and continutally developed with, the ideas and input of a friend.